The Bitwarden Blog

 • Simplifying compliance with data protection regulations, such as the Health Insurance Portability and Accountability Act (HIPAA)

-Additionally, password managers allow for the enforcement of robust password policies, like two-factor authentication, adding an extra layer of security.
+Additionally, password managers allow for the enforcement of robust password policies, like two-factor authentication (2FA), adding an extra layer of security.
 By centralizing and encrypting login credentials, healthcare organizations can mitigate the risk of unauthorized access and credential stuffing attacks.
-Furthermore, compliance with industry regulations such as HIPAA necessitates strong password management practices, making password managers like Bitwarden an essential component of a comprehensive cybersecurity strategy for healthcare organizations.

 Why Bitwarden is the trusted cybersecurity solution for healthcare organizations